Find out if you're eligible for a FEE-HELP loan and how to apply.

 If you did not apply for a FEE-HELP loan during enrolment, but would now like to access one, follow these steps:

-Once you have requested an eCAF, an email will be sent to your RMIT student email address from the Department of Employment and Workplace Relations.
+Once you have requested an eCAF, an email will be sent to your RMIT student email address from the Department of Education.

 Read the email and follow the instructions to log in to the government’s eCAF portal and begin your application.